bananasean7/ExplodingKittens/README.md

 Basically, it's russian roulette, with kittens.
 You pick up a card, and if it's an exploding kitten, you either play a defuse (which is like your revive) or you die.
-There are two cards that help you avoid the exploding kitten in the game right now:
+There are a few cards that help you avoid the exploding kitten in the game right now:

 Skip: Skip your turn.